 Unemployment will remain above pre-crisis levels in the nations of the Organization for Economic Cooperation and Development (OECD).
 But in a new jobs report the OECD has also found the job crisis to be bottoming out.

-In the latest Employment Outlook report for its 34 member states, released Wednesday, the OECD said that the job crisis in the world's advanced economies had started to ease, but that unemployment would only modestly decline through 2015.
+for its 34 member states, released Wednesday, the OECD said that the job crisis in the world's advanced economies had started to ease, but that unemployment would only modestly decline through 2015.

 According to OECD analysts, average jobless rates are set to decrease over the next 18 months, from 7.4 percent in mid-2014 to 7.1 percent at the end of 2015.
 As unemployment has come down from a post-war high of 8.5 percent in October 2009, this still means that 12.1 million more people will be out of work than directly before the financial and economic crisis.